alan-turing-institute/KnowledgeFlows/report/report.md

 ## Transitions as "connections"

-Define a **connection** as all possible unique combinations found in the *job table* for that individual, that comply with the following rules
+Define a **connection** as all possible unique combinations found in the *job table* for that individual worker, that comply with the following rules
-(these are the same as the ones described in the **flow** procedure ):
+(note that these are the same as the ones described in the **flow** procedure):

    * A valid **connection** can not be separated by more than 2 years.
    * A "**connection**" can not happen within the same job in 2 different years (if the industry code and the work postcode,